 This well written faction Trilogy ( a fusion of fact with some fiction for legal reasons to protect the innocent-and sadly the guilty! ), is not only a great story which makes easy and compelling reading.
 But also has an important animal welfare message for the public - that dolphins are not suited to captivity and so dolphin shows are actually cruel in my opinion.
 The last part of the trilogy should be published soon, don't miss it!

 by Dr S. Adams MRCVS Zoo & Wildlife Adviser

-At 11, David won a prestigious scholarship to Bolton Art School, then at 15 became apprenticed to his father as a Signwriter and Illustrator.
-However, at 18 a leading leisure company employed him as a Dolphin Presenter.
-His natural talent and understanding of animals immediately elevated him to the position of Trainer, from where he quickly became recognised as one of Europe’s best trainers.
+At 11, David won a prestigious scholarship to Bolton Art School, then at 15 became apprenticed to his father as a sign writer and illustrator.
+However, at 17 a leading leisure company employed him as a dolphin show presenter.
+His natural talent and understanding of animals immediately elevated him to the position of trainer, and he quickly became recognised as one of Europe's best trainers.
 On reaching the top, he left the dolphin industry, vowing never to return.
-He became a casino Croupier, eventually rising to the position of Inspector.
-He later moved back to his roots working as a Signwriter and Illustrator.
-He now also works part-time for a local radio station as an actor and writer.
+He became a casino croupier, eventually rising to the position of inspector.
+He later moved back to his roots working as a sign writer and illustrator.
+He now writes and illustrates full time.

 Tracy has worked largely as a Further Education lecturer, as well as writing short stories and articles for several national children/teen magazines.
 She has been widely published in "Shout", "Animals and You", "The Mandy" and "The Bunty", to name but a few.
 Hometown World commissioned her to write the best-selling "Children's History of Lancashire" and "Children's History of Manchester", and she later worked with her brother, David, on the award-winning book series "The Perfect Pair Dolphin Trilogy".